 To register to vote, you must be an American citizen and a Florida resident.
 You must also be at least 18 years of age; however, any 16- or 17-year-old may pre-register.
 You may not register if you've been adjudicated mentally incapacitated or if you have been convicted of a felony and have not had your civil rights restored.

 I’m eligible.
 What do I need to register?

-Where can I pick up a voter registration application?
+Where can I pick up a paper voter registration application?

-Online applications are available on this website.
-Tax collector offices, public libraries and social services agencies or disability services agencies also have voter registration applications.
+Applications are available on this website.
+Tax collector offices, public libraries and social services agencies or disability services agencies also have paper voter registration applications.
 In Pinellas County, you can also find applications at city or town halls, and chambers of commerce.

 Can I register online?

 Yes.
 RegisterToVoteFlorida.gov is designed to be available 24 hours a day.

 I am currently serving overseas in the military.
 Can I register to vote in Pinellas County?

 Yes.
 As a U.S. citizen serving in the military, you may register to vote in your home county.
 Complete a Voter Registration Application, register to vote online or contact an Elections Office to request an application by mail.
 You may also choose to use the Federal Post Card Application to register.